trdroid/Android-Examples/Loaders/README.md

 * Loaders handle the ANR problem by performing the data loading tasks on worker threads
 * Loaders provide callbacks to Activities and Fragments to respond to various events related to data loading tasks.

-### Key Points
+### Loaders: Key Points

 * An Activity/Fragment can be associated with multiple Loaders, each associated with its own data source.
 * A Loader monitors its data source for changes and provides the data updates back to the Activity or Fragment it is associated with.
 * Loaders are not destroyed and reconstructed on configuration changes, which eliminates the need for requerying the dataset after configuration changes.
+* Loaders can pause data access
+* Loaders associated with an Activity/Fragment understand the component's lifecycle events through the component's LoaderManager.
+* The interaction between the LoaderManager and the Loaders registered with it occur on the main thread.
+* Custom loaders can be implemented by "implementing" the Loader API.
+Typically, loaders implement AsyncTaskLoader which implements the Loader API asynchronously to run on a worker thread.
+* The SDK offers predefined Loaders.
+For example, a CursorLoader -> AsyncTaskLoader -> Loader, is defined to load cursors from Content Providers.

+### LoaderManager: Key Points

-### Using loaders in Activities and Fragments
+### Using loaders in Activities/Fragments

-An Activity or a Fragment uses a *LoaderManager* object to manage the loaders associated with it.
+An Activity/Fragment uses a *LoaderManager* object to manage the loaders associated with it.

-* The loaders have to be registered with the LoaderManager.
+* The loaders that have to be used with an Activity/Fragment have to be first registered with the LoaderManager.
+*
 * The Activity/Fragment